Woman's Christian Temperance Union of Victoria: Formation

 The Temperance movement in the Colony of Victoria picked up in the early 19th century, after the liquor licencing laws that had been inherited from the Colony of NSW, were amended to allow for an increase in liquor sales.
 Hotel licenses were allowed time extensions, and the licences to sell liquor was reduced from £100 to £25.
 There was concerns that the greater availability of alcohol would lead to social problems.
 As such, temperance organisations such as the Melbourne Total Abstinence Society, founded in 1842 at the Scots Church on the corner of Collins and Russell Streets in Melbourne.

 In 1885 an American Woman's Christian Temperance Union missionary Mary Clement Leavitt travelled to Australia to promote the Temperance Movement.
 She founded local unions around Victoria.
-In 1887, Marie Elizabeth Kirk an English Immigrant who had been involved in the British Women's Temperance Association, and the Reverend Philip Moses, a Congregational minister from of Armadale, founded a central organisation, the Woman's Christian Temperance Union of Victoria.
+In 1887, Marie Elizabeth Kirk an English Immigrant who had been involved in the British Women's Temperance Association, and the Reverend Philip Moses, a Congregational minister from Armadale, founded a central organisation, the Woman's Christian Temperance Union of Victoria.
 Kirk would be the organising secretary, and driving force of the organisation until 1913.
 Kirk was succeeded by Elizabeth Laurie Rees, who had been involved in the WCTU as a branch manager, and member of the executive.
 Rees would stay in the role for 20 years, retiring in 1933.

 Mary M. Love, another American who had been involved with the branch in the USA became the inaugural president.
 Love came to Australia in 1886 to visit her sister and on noting the large quantity of Breweries and public houses decided to get involved.
 The organisation's primary focus was on promoting abstinence of alcohol and wished to change the legislation to put controls on the sale of alcohol.

 The organisation's second president Margaret McLean stated:"One purpose was in the hearts of us all, that of doing all that woman can do, when inspired by the love of Christ, to rescue those who are enslaved by strong drink, and in every way consistent with women's sphere to help the suffering and to lead the sinful to a better life..."The organisation set up a series of departments to divide up the activities associated with achieving their purpose.
 Each had an elected superintendent to lead the department.'
 Some of the departments included: